harbinger-ux/CV_Large_Assignment/README.md

 ```

 **Visualizing Failures:**
 To inspect where the model failed, uncomment `evaluator.visualize_failures(...)` at the bottom of `evaluate.py`.
-It displays a side-by-side view of the Ground Truth vs. Prediction for images that scored below a specific threshold.
+It displays a side-by-side view of the Ground Truth vs. Prediction for images that scored between specific thresholds.

 ---